matthewcorven/alt-tab/source/_drafts/nerd-husband--honey-do-good-deed.md

 ---
 title: Nerd Husband - Honey-do Good Deed
-tags: nerd husband raspberrypi point-of-sale
+tags: nerd husband family raspberrypi dotnet authentication media marketing remote-access remote-deployment
 ---

-We nerd husbands are always looking for ways to make our wives' lives easier.
+We nerds are always looking for ways to make our family members and friends lives easier and our own - by extension - more enjoyable.
+We're also looking for ways to justify our nerdiness.
+This is the story of how I did both.
+Finally.
+For once.

-I've been working on a point of sale system for my wife's business.
-She had been wanting a digital display to give her dog grooming clients a personal and professional touch, displaying short autobiographies of her staff intermingled with reminders to book ahead; Future suggested booking dates were also to be displayed as quick reference, calculated automatically based on awareness of days the business is scheduled to be closed.
-The display was to be mounted on the wall, and the content was to be updated remotely and as self-sufficent as possible, right down to the daily updates of the screen itself.
+I've been working on a point-of-sale display for my wife's business.
+She had been wanting a new professional touch to the entry, displaying to clients a mix of short messages provided by the staff alongside reminders to book the next appointment.
+Updating the display would need to be accessible to a few trained staff as well as my wife.
+If they needed to add a new client-facing message, a few recent pictures of before/after grooming, or just correcting a spelling mistake, the process of updating content needed to be straight-forward to users with minimal training time.
+Additionally, the on-screen appointment reminders would need to automatically update daily with an awareness of the business calendar of closed days such as weekends, holidays, team building days, and so on.
+All of this also needs to be accessible from outside the business from any decent web browser nearby, because life is busy and raising kids is HARD!

 ## Phase 1: Idle thought, minimal progress

 Guilty as charged.
 It took a few months to stop pinballing ideas and throwing them away just as quickly.
+Eventually, the starting point emerged.

-In any case by the end of it all I was clear on the hardware.
-I had previously made Raspberry Pi boards a part of the home that we all rely on, such as the pihole that has dutifully provided amazing advertising blocking for the entire home network for years.
+I had previously integrated Raspberry Pi boards around our home to provide handy services, such as the pihole that has dutifully provided amazing advertising blocking for the entire home network for years.
 So I was familiar with the hardware over a few generations of Pis, and comfortable with the idea of using one for this project.
-Like any other self-respecting nerd-dad with no time, I had an unused Raspberry Pi 4 B from another project that never got off the ground.
-For the display I selected an inexpensive 12" external LCD, ensuring that it supported VESA mounting (which turned out to be uncommon).
+Like any other self-respecting nerd-dad, I had an unused Raspberry Pi 4+ B from another project that never got off the ground.
+For the display I selected an inexpensive 12" external LCD, ensuring it supported VESA mounting to provide options for the physical install.
+VESA is uncommon for portable USB-driven displays, but I found one that fit the bill.

 Aside from mounting and running cables, the hardware was pretty much ready to go.
 I had a few ideas for the software, and went on to try a handful of homebrew approaches before leaning into an available open-source option.